Daybreak:Volume 1 Chapter 9

 For a moment, Marina looked uncertain.
 Then:

-"R-remember when I told you I was an orphan from the Empire?
-I was raised by a duke, and I've spied for him ever since to repay the life I owe.
-I can't g-guarantee it, but I doubt my master will throw away a decade of work so easily while if I can still prove my worth.
+"R-remember when I told you I was an orphan?
+I was raised by a duke on the eastern fringes of the Empire, and I've spied for him ever since to repay the life I owe.
+I can't g-guarantee it, but I doubt my master will throw away a decade of work so easily while I can still prove my worth.
 They will definitely give me a way out, which means helping a second isn't much harder.
-Besides, we're friends," Marina promised through a tear-stained smile, "and once we return, giving you a teleport home should be easy."
+Besides, we're friends," Marina promised through a tear-stained smile.
+"And once we return, giving you a teleport home should be easy."

 Barely nodding, Kaede looked down at the metal cylinder in her shaking hand.
 It was wrong.
 It stood against everything she believed in.
-Yet it was also her only opportunity for salvation, for her old life back.
+Yet it was also her only opportunity for salvation, for her to go back to her old life.

 She couldn't stop herself from testing the waters once more: